laravel/docs/upgrade.md

 Update your `laravel/framework` dependency to `5.4.*` in your `composer.json` file.
 In addition, you should update your `phpunit/phpunit` dependency to `~5.0`.

+#### Removing Compiled Services File

+The compiled services file generation has been removed, you should delete the file `bootstrap/cache/compiled.php`

 #### Flushing The Cache

 After upgrading all packages, you should run `php artisan view:clear` to avoid Blade errors related to the removal of `Illuminate\View\Factory::getFirstLoop()`.
 In addition, you may need to run `php artisan route:clear` to flush the route cache.